KwiecinskiMateusz/Project2_Tableau_Visualization-/README.md

 This project is my second portfolio piece in Data Analysis, providing hands-on experience with Tableau Public and data visualization.
 The goal was to clean, integrate, and transform the data into an interactive dashboard, providing insights into customer satisfaction, trends, and geographic breakdowns.

 **Data Sources:**
-- British Airways Review
+- "British Airways Review" CSV file
-- Country Mapping - ISO, Continent, Region
+- "Country Mapping" CSV file

 **Key Actions Taken in the Project:**
 - Raw data was collected in CSV format.